-Priority #3 - Health Education/Obesity/Diet and Nutrition/Preventive Care
+Priority #3 - Health Education/Obesity/Diet and Nutrition/Preventive Care/Mental Health

 CRMC recognizes that education and preventative care are vital resources to a healthier community.
-Combined with local community organizations, we will attempt to offer more education and resources about preventative care for a healthier community.
+Combined with local community organizations, we will attempt to offer more education and resources about preventative care for a healthier community with a specific focus on mental health.